 While stepping out of his black Volkswagen Beetle convertible, he was hit with a flurry of gunfire.
 The assassin, using a semi-automatic weapon that had been illegally converted to an automatic weapon, shot Berg 12 times.
 He was pronounced dead at the scene.

 There were no immediate suspects, but many felt it clear that the shooting was targeted.

 KOA’s late night talk show host Ken Hamblem said, “It was an assassination,” while Al Zing, a Denver attorney and friend of Berg, called the shooting a “gangland killing.”

 During an FBI investigation, the weapon was traced to the home of a member of The Order, a white supremacists terrorist organization that also went by the name Silent Brotherhood.

-At the murder trial, prosecutors stated that Alan Berg was assassinated because he was Jewish and because his personality triggered anger in white supremacists.
+At the murder trial, prosecutors stated that Alan Berg was assassinated because he was Jewish and because his personality angered white supremacists.

 Jean Craig, David Lane, Bruce Pierce, and Richard Scutari were the four members of The Order who were indicted.
 However, only Lane, the alleged shooter, and Pierce, the driver of the getaway car, were convicted.